The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 6. Ascend Stage

 Product demos need to be visually engaging to showcase premium features effectively.
+Interactive walkthroughs help customers envision the value of upgrading.

 Screen recordings of advanced features in action speak louder than feature lists.